 Mark has been directly involved with and consulted to a number of public companies holding senior financial management positions.
-He is a Director of the corporate advisory firm Endeavour Corporate providing company secretarial support, corporate and compliance advice to a number of ASX listed public companies.
+He is a Principal in the Company Secretarial and CFO advisory divisions of the Automic Group providing secretarial support and corporate and compliance advice, pursuant to a contract with the Company.
+He has no fixed term with the option of termination by either party with two months' written notice.
+Mr Pitts is not entitled to any termination payments other than for services rendered at time of termination.